 These symptoms can be caused by other things so it can be hard to diagnose food allergies.
 Indeed, there is no genuinely reliable diagnostic test for allergies, but there are ways you can manage them.

-Some common cat allergies include:
+Some common cat allergies include the following:

 If you think your cat might be allergic to something in their diet, there are a few things you can do to help:

 - Hydrolyzed Protein – Buy a cat food that is made with hydrolyzed protein.
-This means the protein has been broken down into small pieces – making it digestible for most cats.
+This means the protein has been broken down into small pieces making it digestible for most cats.

 - Hypoallergenic Cat Food – There are specialist cat foods that are made with fewer ingredients, so they are less likely to stimulate an allergic reaction.
 The manufacturers switch the allergenic ingredients for ingredients that most cats can digest.

 It’s a good idea to notify your vet of any dietary changes so they can monitor your cat’s progress with you.

 Similarly, if they are gasping and heaving – but only a small amount of mucus is coming out – they might have ingested something harmful.

-Many owners don’t realize how many potential ‘hazards’ there are in and around the home.
+Many owners don’t realize how many ‘hazards’ there are in and around the home.
 Cats can usually sense what is edible and what is not, but that’s not always the case.
 The following household products can be toxic for cats:

 - Caffeine – Most of us tend to leave bits of coffee or tea at the bottom of our cups.
-If you leave these cups lying around and don’t provide your cat with fresh water, they may start drinking your leftovers.
+If you leave these cups lying around and don’t provide your cat with fresh water, it may start drinking your leftovers.